iossifovlab/gpf/docs/grr_workflow.md

 ### Notes on GRR histogram command

-GRR management `histogram` command expects that the manifest of the resource is in sync with the resource files.
-Before running `histogram` command you should always run the `index` command to ensure, that the `.MANIFEST` of the resource is up to date.
+Note that the GRR management `histogram`` command expects that the manifest of the resource is in sync with the resource files.
+Before running the `histogram` command you should always run the `index` command to ensure, that the `.MANIFEST` of the resource is up to date.

-### GRR resource files' states
+### GRR resource files state

 For each GRR resource file the `index` command stores:

 * resource ID;
-* version of the resource;
+* the version of the resource;
 * name of the resource file;
 * md5 sum of the resource file;
 * size of the resource file;